Table of Content

 We understand that any type of addiction impacts not just the individual but also the entire family.
 Our family therapy and caregiver therapy help family members become an active part of recovery.
 Reach out to us on our 24/7 helpline number- +91 97414 76476 for more details.

 What is Bhang?

-Bhang is the preparation made from the Cannabis sativa plant, that is usually used in the food and drinks during Holi.
-Though many say it's okay to have bhang that it is safe, but it isn't so.
+Bhang is the preparation made from the Cannabis sativa plant, which is usually used in the food and drinks during Holi.
+Though many say it's okay to have bhang and that it is safe, it isn’t exactly true.
 Bhang does have some hallucinogenic, physical as well as psychological effects on the mind and body.
 Bhang overdose can also lead to Bhang addiction.
-Yes, you heard it right.

 Bhang is addictive and its overdose can cause a number of difficulties and bhang side effects.
-In order to overcome, you need to get an effective Bhang Side Effects Treatment.
+In order to overcome that, you need to get effective Bhang side effects treatment.
 But, how will you know whether or not you are addicted to it?
 Check for these symptoms.

 - Red or Bloodshot eyes

 - Rapid heartbeat